ChristopheMalo/use-NodeJS/README.md

 - install module, go to the project folder to install locally: npm install [module-name]
 - Use an executable provided by the module, install the module globally: npm install [module-name] -g
 - Update module, go in folder project: npm update
+- with package dependencies, install or update: npm install or npm update

 ## First app
 - Code the HTTP server